tillth3end/tillth3end/README.md

 =° i rather he/they !

-wip strawpage, but i will not put link yet

 °•× About Me ! ×•° :

 idk a lot of stuff + dont play much games + not in a lot of fandoms